Carmel College, Auckland: School activities

 Carmel College students take part in a range of activities throughout New Zealand including Stage Challenge, Big Sing Choral Festival and Polyfest.
 The school has a number of clubs, including the Human Rights Group, Creative Writers' Club, Students Against Driving Drunk (SADD), Young Vinnies and the SAVE environmental group.
+Carmel has different music groups such as the Carmel College Orchestra, the Carmel College Jazz Band, and Chamber groups.